paul-brtd/FatesList/docs/docs/advanced/self-hosting.md

 1. Download this repo on the VPS using `git clone https://github.com/Fates-List/FatesList`.
 Make sure the location it is downloaded to is publicly accessible AKA not in a /root folder or anything like that.

+2. Download snowtuft using `git clone https://github.com/Fates-List/FatesList`.
+Make sure you have xkcdpass, python3.10 and docker compose ready.
+Make sure gcc-c++, libffi-devel, libxslt-devel, libxml2-devel, libpq-devel packages are installed.
+Run `make install` to install Snowtuft

 3. Enter Fates List directory, copy config_secrets_template.py to config_secrets.py and fill in the required information on there.
 You do not need to change site_url or mobile_site_url fields (site and mobile_site do need to be filled in without the https://).
-4. Download, install and configure nginx, redis, rabbitmq, python3.10, PostgreSQL (using the pg_user and pg_pwd you setup in config.py).
-Run `su postgres` and then run `psql` and finally run  `\i schema.sql` to setup the postgres schema.
-Then install swarm64
-5. Admin Panel is a WIP.
-Ask Rootspring#6701 how to configure it if you want it
-6. Remove the /etc/nginx folder, then copy the nginx folder from this repo to /etc. Change the server_name values in /etc/nginx/conf.d/default.conf to reflect your domain and other.
+4. If you have a packup, copy it to /backups/latest.bak, then run `snowtuft dbs setup`.
+Setup venv using `snowtuft venv setup` (you may need to run this multiple times to install all development dependencies

+5. Copy the nginx conf in info/nginx to /etc/nginx

-7. Restart nginx
+6. Restart nginx

-8. Install fastapi-limiter from [https://github.com/Fates-List/fastapi-limiter](https://github.com/Fates-List/fastapi-limiter) and aioredis from [https://github.com/Fates-List/aioredis-py](https://github.com/Fates-List/aioredis-py) and discord.py from [https://github.com/Fates-List/discord.py](https://github.com/Fates-List/discord.py)
-9. Run `pip3 install -r requirements.txt`
-10. Run `tmux new -s rabbit`.
+7. Run `tmux new -s rabbit`.
 Then run `python3 rabbitmq_worker.py`.
 This must be run before running Fates as this will create a queue on RabbitMQ.

-11. Run `./run` in the repo folder
+8. Run `bin/run` in the repo folder

+9. Follow [this](https://stevescargall.com/2020/05/13/how-to-install-prometheus-and-grafana-on-fedora-server/) on setting up Prometheus and Grafana.
+Set Grafanas port to 5050.
+Use a firewall or digiocean firewall to block other ports.
+Do not open prometheus port in digiocean firewall.

 Fates List probihits the monetization or resale of coins or any part of Fates List for real money.